ymizushi/nicosearch/README.md

 nicosearch
 ==========

-The wrapper library of niconico search API with python.
+The wrapper library for niconico search API with python.

 # Install